 SUMMARY:

-31P NMR is a powerful tool for the structural elucidation of polyphenolic molecules, products, and materials.
+31P NMR is a powerful tool for the structural elucidation of polyphenols.
 This fast, easy, precise, quantitative, and highly reproducible analytical procedure, that allows for the quantification and differentiation of the different types of hydroxy, phenolic and carboxylic groups in lignins and tannins has now become a routine analytical tool.
-The present protocol is aimed at offering visual clarity for the execution of this indispensable methodology.

 ABSTRACT: